-8 Summer-Perfect Pedicure Shades To Pick Up Before Your Beach Vacation
+9 Summer-Ready Nail Polishes To Upgrade Your Next DIY Pedi

-If you've been putting off your summer pedicure until the season's official start date (we'll call that the summer solstice, June 21), it's just about time to switch to open-toed shoes for the months ahead.
-Now that you're leaning into sandal season — and, naturally, looking for a toenail color to match — we have your foolproof guide to the nail polishes you'll wear on rotation from now through Labor Day.
+The at-home pedicure is the most underrated quarantine mood boost.
+Sure, your rainbow quarantine manicure might be grid-worthy Instagram content, but your bright-pink toenails create a different, more personal kind of joy, making you smile as you slide into sandals for your daily walk around the block.

-Ahead, check out 8 shades of polish the pros are recommending for summer 2019 pedicures.
-From OPI's classic red-tinged coral to the most flattering shade of marigold, find the prettiest bottles to inspire your summer DIY mani-pedi — which will hopefully be followed by a week (or at least a long weekend) of R&R spent sprawled out on your favorite beach towel.
+Now that we're trading our shearling house slippers for flip-flops — and, naturally, looking for a toenail color to match — we have your foolproof guide to the nail polishes you'll wear on rotation.
+Ahead, check out nine shades of polish the pros are recommending for pre-summer pedicures.
+From classic coral to Essie's top-selling baby blue, and the most flattering shade of marigold, find the prettiest bottles to inspire your next DIY mani-pedi — which will hopefully be followed by a weekend of R&R spent sprawled out on your favorite beach towel (be it in your backyard or on your rooftop).

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.